K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. Click ① sub menu of the service to delete from the list and click ②“delete”.
 ![3-2-1-2-3-5-0]

-2. Click “Delete” button on the confirmatio pop-up to complete deletion of the service.
+2. Click “Delete” button on the confirm pop-up to complete deletion of the service.
 ![3-2-1-2-3-5-1]

 ### <div id='40'/> 3.2.1.2.3.1.
 Create User Provided Service